millako/EDAcourseworkProject2-/README.md

-Use data_download.R file to download the Project file; and dir() to verify files uzipped in the directory.
+Use data_download.R file to download the Project file; and dir() to verify files are in the directory.

 EDAcourseworkProject2